Set up the environment for Java protocols

 - Linux: OpenJDK 8, 32-bit (Linux)

-By default, the internal VuGen JRE installation is used for code generation.
-You can configure VuGen to instead use your custom JRE installation for code generation.
+By default, the VuGen uses internal logic to detect the JDK for code generation.
+You can configure VuGen to use a custom JRE installation.
+For details, see Set up the Java environment, below.

 Once the environment is set up, you can enhance or modify your Java script with standard Java code using JDK libraries or custom classes.
 VuGen utilizes the standard Java compiler, javac.exe, to compile the script.